flyteorg/flyte/rfc/system/0000-exteranl-plugin-service.md

 ### Run a Flytekit Backend Plugin
 The workflow code running Snowflake, Databricks should not be changed.
 We can add a new config `enable_backend_flytekit_plugin_system`.
 If it's true, the job will be handled by plugin system.
-If can't find the plugin in the registry, falling back to use the default web api plugin in the propeller.
+If it can't find the plugin in the registry, it falls back to use the default web api plugin in the propeller.

-### Secrets Mmanagement
+### Secrets Management
-Secrets management should not be imposed using Flyte’s convention, though we should provide a simplified secrets reader using flytekits secret system?
+Secrets management should not be imposed using Flyte’s convention, though we should provide a simplified secrets reader using flytekit secret system?

 ## Backend Plugin System Deployment
 There are two options to deploy backend plugin system.